Reflections on the design, applications and implementations of the normative specification language eFLINT

 \subsection{Knowledge Representation}

-\paragraph{Types} Following well-known declarative languages such as Prolog~\cite{prolog_birth} and Alloy~\cite{Jackson2006Alloy}, eFLINT allows users to define sets and relations inductively over atomic strings and integers.
-Relations associate names with fields, comparable to attributes in relational algebra and databases.
-Relations in eFLINT are thus algebraic products, akin to database tables, predicates in Prolog, or triples in RDF~\cite{Klyne2004RDF}.
-The projection operator \lstinline+<EXPR>.<NAME>+ is available to refer to a specific field of an instance, i.e., comparable to projection/selection in relational algebra.
-Derivation rules can define unions and joins by applying \lstinline-Exists-, \lstinline-Forall- and \lstinline-Foreach- operators to enumerate over elements of relations.
-In many programming languages, users rely on algebraic sums -- the dual of products -- to represent the concept of heterogeneous collections, e.g., a set of mixed strings and integers.
-But instead, like other relational languages (e.g., Alloy), heterogeneity is expressed in eFLINT by using the same facts in relations of different types.
-For example, \lstinline|citizen-of(person("Amy"),| \lstinline|country("Germany"))| and \lstinline|member-of(person("Amy"), club("Chess",elo(500)))| treat people as heterogenous collections: mixes of club memberships and national citizenships.
+\paragraph{Types} The expressiveness of eFLINT's knowledge representation can be demonstrated in connection to relational algebra.
+Relations in eFLINT are algebraic products, akin to database tables, predicates in Prolog~\cite{prolog_birth}, or triples in RDF~\cite{Klyne2004RDF}.
+A multitude of derivation rules associated with a type naturally captures the concept of union from relational algebra.
+Joins can be achieved by applying \lstinline-Exists-, \lstinline-Forall- and \lstinline-Foreach- operators to enumerate relations and using \lstinline-When- to constrain the result.
+The combination of accumulator operators and \lstinline-When- enables grouping.

+In many programming languages users rely on algebraic sums -- the dual of products -- to represent the concept of heterogeneous collections, e.g., a set of mixed strings and integers (\textbf{datatypes}, \Cref{tab:requirements2}).
+Like in Alloy~\cite{Jackson2006Alloy}, heterogeneity is expressed by using the same facts in relations of different types.
+For example, \lstinline|citizen-of(person("Amy"),| \lstinline|country("Germany"))| and \lstinline|member-of(person("Amy"), club("Chess",elo(500)))| treat persons as heterogenous collections mixing memberships and citizenships.

 Act-types and duty-types behave as (relational) fact-types in how instances are represented, constructed, created and terminated.
-This design choice has made it simple to represent the legal concept of power: to change the normative positions of (other) actors, an actor can be assigned actions that create or terminate actions or duties (\req{normative concepts}).
+This design choice has made it simple to represent the legal concept of power.
+To change the normative positions of (other) actors, an actor can be given actions that create or terminate facts, actions or duties that affect that actor (see \req{normative concepts} in \Cref{tab:requirements1}).